-The Debian package distributes the software effectively and efficiently in the Linux or Debian-based distributions.
-It automatically manages the applications with their source code, configuration files, Deb files, etc. to install the applications on the system.
-The Deb file in the Debian like Operating systems is like execution or .exe file for Windows to install the software or application on your system.
+The Debian package format distributes software effectively across Linux and Debian-based distributions.
+It automatically manages applications with their source code, configuration files, and deb files to install software on your system.
+The .deb file in Debian-based operating systems is like an .exe file on Windows — it packages everything needed to install an application.

 How to Build a Debian Package